 Key design and planning issues that emerged from the Group C workshop included the need for more commercial activity between First and Second Streets.
 The district should have wide sidewalks, pocket parks and playgrounds for families, and retail (including food trucks).
 The plan should also activate the south side of Second Street in front of Saint Marys with small retail and other appropriate uses (designed to respect the older buildings).
 From the neighborhood perspective, creating more and better connections between the Second Street corridor and the neighborhoods to the south of the hospital are important.
-The proposed DMC Plan shows a strong vertical connection at eastern end of Saint Marys.
-Accessible, safe intersections and crossings are desired with transparent vertical connections between levels.
+The proposed DMC Plan shows a strong vertical connections between levels.
 Group C mentioned weather-protected pedestrian ways and snow melting on sidewalks as good ideas.
 Convenient transit using streetcars within dedicated transit lanes was important.
-Transit systems should have good multimodal linkages including to destinations outside of Rochester.
+Transit systems should have good multi-modal linkages including to destinations outside of Rochester.
 Smart street design with apps for wayfinding and transit schedules were desired as well.
 Group C envisioned beautiful streets with trees and medians where the number and width of traffic lanes are reduced as much as possible.
-Group C found it acceptable to move dedicated bicycle lanes from Second Street to First Street but onstreet parking on Second Street should be maintained.
+Group C found it acceptable to move dedicated bicycle lanes from Second Street to First Street but on-street parking on Second Street should be maintained.